ammarhakim/gkyl/README.md

 You must build and install the dependencies yourself, or use existing builds for your system.
 Most supercomputer centers have optimized, pre-built libraries for most dependencies.
-On these systems, you will only need to install LuaJIT yourself.
+On these systems, you will probably only need to install LuaJIT yourself.

 Build instructions for dependencies are provided in the build sections below.
 Gkyl depends on the following tools and packages: